 SOCKET is default.

---protocol option is available from
+--protocol option is ignored if running

 Use the prepared-statement protocol for communication.